abinit/abinit/doc/tutorial/compilation.md

 Note that, unlike in *libxc*, here we don't have to specify different libraries for Fortran and C as FFTW3 bundles **both the C and the Fortran API in the same library**.
-The Fortran interface is included by default provided the FFTW3 *configure* script can find a Fortran compiler on your system.
+The Fortran interface is included by default provided the FFTW3 *configure* script can find a Fortran compiler.
-In our case, we know that our FFTW3 library supports Fortran as *gfortran* was found by *configure* but this may not be true if we are using a precompiled library installed by our package manager.
+In our case, we know that our FFTW3 library supports Fortran as *gfortran* was found by *configure* but this may not be true if you are using a precompiled library installed via your package manager.

-To make sure we have the Fortran API bundled in the library, one can use the `nm` tool to get the list of symbols in the library and then use *grep* to search for the Fortran API.
+To make sure we have the Fortran API, use the `nm` tool to get the list of symbols in the library and then use *grep* to search for the Fortran API.
-For instance we can check whether the library contains the Fortran routine for multiple single-precision FFTs (*sfftw_plan_many_dft*) and the version for multiple double-precision FFTs (*dfftw_plan_many_dft*)
+For instance we can check whether our library contains the Fortran routine for multiple single-precision FFTs (*sfftw_plan_many_dft*) and the version for multiple double-precision FFTs (*dfftw_plan_many_dft*)

 ```sh